paymennt/docs/community/6-online-payment/3-payment-methods.md

 sidebar_label: Payment Methods
 ---

-:::note Before You Start
+:::warning Warning

-You need to have an “Owner” or “Company” user account to view and manage all finance-related settings.
+**Before you start**: You need to have an “Owner” or “Company” user account to view and manage all finance-related settings.

 :::